-- The process is too political at present, too driven by the trading of committee chairmanships for votes for President Pro Tempore in the Organizational Session. - On major committees, which examine most bills, all members are not represented fairly.
-Too many are assigned to committees that rarely meet and have no bills to examine. - More attention to seniority might provide a means of removing some politics from the assignment process and reducing problems that arise when too many committees are chaired by freshman legislators. - And, in sharp contrast to responses from House members on the survey, just under 28% of senators agreed with the statement, "Expertise of members is considered in committee assignment."
-At one point recently only 10% of the Senate Judiciary Committee members were lawyers, although traditionally most lawyers in the Senate served on that committee.
+- The process is too political at present, too driven by the trading of committee chairmanships for votes for Pro Tempore in the Organizational Session. - On major committees, the few that have bills to examine, all members are not represented fairly.
+Too many are assigned to committees that rarely meet and have no bills to examine. - More attention to seniority might provide a means of removing some politics from the assignment process and reducing problems that arise when too many committees are chaired by freshman legislators.

+And, in sharp contrast to responses from House members on the survey, just under 28% of Senators agreed with the statement: Expertise of members is considered in committee assignment.
+In one recent arrangement, only 10% of the Senate Judiciary Committee members were lawyers; traditionally most lawyers in the Senate served on that committee.